w-guo/wguo/content/publication/manufacture-tda/index.md

 - Wei Guo and Ashis G. Banerjee
 date: "2017-04-01T00:00:00Z"
 doi: ""
-featured: false
+featured: true
 links:
 - icon: file-pdf
   icon_pack: fas
   name: pdf
   url: https://www.sciencedirect.com/science/article/abs/pii/S0278612517300286
 projects: []
-publication: "*Journal of Manufacturing Systems, Special Issue on High Performance Computing and Data Analytics for Cyber-Manufacturing, 43*(2): 225-234"
+publication: "*Journal of Manufacturing Systems, 43*(2): 225-234"
 publication_short:
 publication_types:
 - "2"
 publishDate: "2020-01-01T00:00:00Z"
 # slides: example
-summary:
-#Generate an abstract view of the manufacturing data using the Mapper algorithm in TDA to facilitate a better understanding of the casual relationships between process variables and outputs through visualization.
+summary: We apply TDA for the first time (to the best of our knowledge) on manufacturing process data to extract the key process variables that have the most significant impact on the outputs.
+The results are summarized in the form of a topological network to facilitate a better understanding of the casual relationships between process variables and outputs through direct visualization.
 tags:
 - Topological data analysis
 - Feature selection